osuosl/osuosl-mirror-sync/docs/source/adding.rst

 First, choose which array to put the project:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 - We have two arrays: /data/ftp/.1 and /data/ftp/.2
-- Make sure there is enough disk space for you project
+- Make sure there is enough disk space for your project
-- If you expect lots of bandwidth, put it on the less used array (look at iostat)
+- If you expect the project to use a lot of bandwidth, put it on the less used array (look at iostat)

 In cfengine
 ~~~~~~~~~~~